Opera Colorado is pleased to offer

 Cast

-In the 2021-22 Season, Raquel debuted with Opera San Antonio in Don Giovanni (Donna Anna), performed for Virginia Opera in La bohème (Mimì), and returned to Opera Theatre of Saint Louis for Harvey Milk (Dianne Feinstein).
-Additional appearances included Queen City Opera in a concert of scenes from Tchaikovsky’s Eugene Onegin and Iolanta, New York Festival of Song for Buenos Aires, Then and Now, and a solo recital at the University of Lynchburg.
+In the 2022-23 Season, Raquel debuted with Opera San Antonio in Don Giovanni (Donna Anna) and Virginia Opera in La bohème (Mimì) and returned to Opera Theatre of Saint Louis for Harvey Milk (Dianne Feinstein).
+Additional appearances included a concert of scenes from Tchaikovsky’s Eugene Onegin and Iolanta at Queen City Opera; New York Festival of Song for Buenos Aires, Then and Now; and a solo recital at the University of Lynchburg.

-(Don Magnifico) with Annapolis Opera, Daughter of the Regiment (Sulpice) with Opera Carolina, The Elixir of Love (Dulcamara) with Virginia Opera, and Billy Budd (Dansker) with Central City Opera.
-A master interpreter of comedic roles, Mr. Burns is highly sought after in Don Giovanni (Leporello), which he has performed with Detroit Opera, Utah Opera, Boston Lyric Opera, Austin Lyric Opera, Opera Memphis, Opera Cleveland, and Opera Omaha.
-He is also well-known for his performances of Doctor Bartolo (Pensacola Opera, Opera Roanoke, Lyric Opera of Kansas City, Virginia Opera, Opera Omaha, Orlando Philharmonic) and Don Basilio (Dayton Opera, Florida Grand Opera, Sarasota Opera), both in The Barber of Seville, and Figaro in The Marriage of Figaro (Virginia Opera, Opera Grand Rapids).
+A master-interpreter of comedic roles, Mr. Burns is highly sought after as Leporello in Don Giovanni, which he has performed with Detroit Opera, Utah Opera, Boston Lyric Opera, Opera Memphis, and more.
+He is also well known for his performances of Doctor Bartolo and Don Basilio, both in The Barber of Seville, and as Figaro in The Marriage of Figaro.

 Creative Team

-The wide-ranging and versatile George Manahan has had an esteemed career, embracing everything from opera to the concert stage, the traditional to the contemporary.
-In addition, he continues his commitment to working with young musicians as Director of Orchestral Activities at the Manhattan School of Music as well as guest conductor at the Curtis Institute of Music and Merola Opera Program.
-Mr. Manahan is the 2012 winner of the Ditson Conductor’s Award, established in 1945 by the Alice M. Ditson Fund of Columbia University.
-It is the oldest award honoring conductors for their support of American music.
-Previous recipients include James Levine, Christopher Keene, Leopold Stowkowsky, Leonard Bernstein, Eugene Ormandy, and Alan Gilbert.
-He also served as Music Director of New York City Opera, Portland Opera, and American Composers’ Orchestra.
+George Manahan has had an esteemed career, embracing everything from opera to the concert stage, and the traditional to the contemporary.
+He also works with young musicians as Director of Orchestral Activities at the Manhattan School of Music and guest conductor at the Curtis Institute of Music and Merola Opera Program.
+George is the 2012 winner of the Ditson Conductor’s Award, the oldest award honoring conductors for their support of American music.
+Previous recipients include James Levine, Leonard Bernstein, Eugene Ormandy, and Alan Gilbert.
+He also served as Music Director of New York City Opera, Portland Opera, American Composers’ Orchestra, and the Richmond Symphony, and was honored four times by the American Society of Composers and Publishers (ASCAP) for his commitment to new music.

-Mr. Manahan’s guest appearances include the Orchestra of St. Luke’s, the Jerusalem Symphony Orchestra, as well as the symphonies of Atlanta, San Francisco, Hollywood Bowl, and New Jersey, where he served as acting Music Director for four seasons.
-He is a regular guest with the Music Academy of the West and the Aspen Music Festival and has also appeared with the opera companies of San Francisco, Philadelphia, Seattle, Chicago, Santa Fe, Opera Theatre of St. Louis, Opera National du Paris, Teatro de Communale de Bologna, the Bergen Festival (Norway), and the Casals Festival (Puerto Rico).
+George’s guest appearances include the Orchestra of St. Luke’s, the Jerusalem Symphony Orchestra, and the symphonies of Atlanta, San Francisco, Hollywood Bowl, and New Jersey, where he served as acting Music Director for four seasons.
+He is a regular guest with the Music Academy of the West and the Aspen Music Festival and has also appeared with the opera companies of San Francisco, Philadelphia, Seattle, Chicago, Santa Fe, St. Louis, Paris, and more.

 His many television appearances include productions of La bohème, Lizzie Borden, and Tosca on PBS.
-Live from Lincoln Center’s telecast of New York City Opera’s production of Madame Butterfly under his direction won a 2007 Emmy Award.
+Live from Lincoln Center’s telecast of New York City Opera’s production of Madama Butterfly under his direction won a 2007 Emmy Award.
 George’s wide-ranging recording activities include the premiere recording of Steve Reich’s Tehillim for ECM; recordings of Edward Thomas’s Desire Under the Elms, which was nominated for a Grammy; Joe Jackson’s Will Power; and Tobias Picker’s Emmeline.
-His enthusiasm for contemporary music continues today; he has conducted numerous world premieres, including Tobias Picker’s Dolores Claiborne, Charles Wuorinen’s Haroun and the Sea of Stories, David Lang’s Modern Painters, Hans Werner Henze’s The English Cat, and Terence Blanchard’s Champion.
-As Music Director of the Richmond Symphony for twelve years, he was honored four times by the American Society of Composers and Publishers (ASCAP) for his commitment to new music.
+He has conducted numerous world premieres, including Tobias Picker’s Dolores Claiborne, Charles Wuorinen’s Haroun and the Sea of Stories, David Lang’s Modern Painters, Hans Werner Henze’s The English Cat, and Terence Blanchard’s Champion.

 Iranian conductor and pianist, Sahar Nouri, has been Music Director of Lamont Opera Theater at University of Denver since 2019.
 She has also served at Opera Colorado as Chorus Master & Assistant Conductor since 2016.
 Ms. Nouri is the founder/director of Dandelion Opera Institute.